Hafting: The hafting process

 Hafting requires a means of attaching the artifact to the strap or shaft, and to this end, flanges are often created on one end (the end opposite the cutting edge).
 Flanges are produced by a process of knapping or grinding the excess stone away, resulting in indentations in the piece.

 If a shaft or handle is to be used, it must also be prepared in some way.
-Wood is frequently used (in the US, commonly Bigleaf Maple (Acer macrophyllum) due to its soft structure that eases chipping away at the end of the shaft to which the tool is to be affixed.
+Wood is frequently used.
 A good piece of wood has a diameter large enough to provide adequate strength yet small enough to hold comfortably for long periods of time.
 A common practice of hafting is to remove the outer layer of bark where the handhold would be to prevent cuts and the painful imperfections found in the bark.
 Attaching the tool to the shaft can be difficult which is why there are two main methods used to soften the wooden shaft including burning the end, and/or soaking it in water.
 These soften the material to easily allow the slits to be cut vertically into the center of the shaft.
 This provides a place for the "head" of the tool or weapon to fit.
 Alternatively, the shaft may be split down the center which allows the artifact to fully sit within the shaft, and once fully wrapped up, can be much stronger.